apache/jackrabbit-filevault/README.md

 ============================================

 The FileVault documentation lives as Markdown files in `src/site/markdown` such that it easy to view e.g. from GitHub.
-Alternatively the Maven site plugin can be used to build and deploy a web site as follows:
+The Maven site plugin can be used to build and deploy a web site from those sources as follows:

 1. From the reactor build the site with javadoc:

         $ mvn site

 2. Review the site at `target/site`
-3. Deploy the site to `http://jackrabbit.apache.org/filevault/` using:
+3. Deploy the site to <https://jackrabbit.apache.org/filevault/> using:

-        $ cd vault-doc
         $ mvn site-deploy

-4. Finally review the site at `http://jackrabbit.apache.org/filevault/index.html`.
+4. Finally review the site at <https://jackrabbit.apache.org/filevault/index.html>.

 Note: To skip the final commit use `-Dscmpublish.skipCheckin=true`.
 You can then